 We see opportunities but need help to adapt our offer for Europeans

-Our standards and guidance are not widely recognized as resources in European public policy discussions
+Our standards and guidelines are not widely recognized as resources in European public policy discussions

 Our regional leaders need more real-time support than we can offer from our US Headquarters team